-1. The SENCO and Inclusion Manager will ensure that at the beginning of each term, an updated SEN Register has been agreed with class teachers, based on teacher assessment.
-This will state which children have SEN and what their primary needs are.
+The SENCO and Inclusion Manager will ensure that at the beginning of each term, an updated SEN Register has been agreed with class teachers, based on teacher assessment.
+This will state which children have SEN, at what level of support and what their primary needs are.

-2. At other times, the SENCO will be alerted to newly arising concerns through the class teacher.
+At other times, the SENCO will be alerted to newly arising concerns through the class teacher.

-3. The SENCO will discuss these concerns with the class teacher and action will be agreed.
+The SENCO will discuss these concerns with the class teacher and action will be agreed.
 This may include further differentiation and monitoring, or the decision is made (in consultation with parents) to place the child on the SEN register immediately.

-4. Reviews with parents should be held termly at parents evenings (if possible) but, where necessary, reviews will be held more frequently than this for some children.
+Reviews with parents should be held termly at parents' evenings (if possible) but, where necessary, reviews will be held more frequently than this for some children.

-5. Targets arising from IEP meetings and reviews will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles.
+Targets arising from Provision map meetings and reviews will be used to inform and support whole class approaches to inclusion, e.g. adapted learning, varied teaching styles.

-6. SEN support is primarily delivered by class teachers through quality first teaching and differentiated teaching methods.
-Additional support is provided by the SENCO and by trained teaching assistants (TAs) throughout the school.
-This is funded from the school's annual budget, including FSM funding.
-The support timetable is reviewed regularly by the Inclusion Manager, SENCO, and the SMT in line with current pupil needs, educational initiatives such as literacy and numeracy strategies, and the budget.
-Additional support is funded through individual allocations from the LEA for specific pupils.
+SEN support is primarily delivered by class teachers through quality first teaching and adapted teaching methods.
+Additional support is provided by the SENCO and by trained Teaching and Learning Partners (TLPs) throughout the school.
+This is funded from the school's annual budget, including delegated SEND funding.
+The support timetable is reviewed regularly by the Inclusion Manager, SENCO, and the SLT in line with current pupil needs, educational initiatives such as literacy and numeracy strategies, and the budget.
+Additional support is funded through individual allocations from the LEA for specific pupils as part of a child's EHCP.

-7. Support staff, class teachers, SENCO and outside agencies will aim to liaise and share developments in order to inform reviews and future planning.
+Support staff, class teachers, SENCO and outside agencies liaise and share progress towards outcomes in order to inform reviews and future planning.

-Specialised Provision
+Specialised Provisions